iamtimsmith/netlify-portfolio_v2/src/posts/what-is-the-mern-stack-and-how-does-it-work/index.md

 ### What's a "stack"?

 Perhaps the first item to discuss is the idea of a "stack".
-There are many different stacks out there, but they are all just different ways to do the same thing: Create a front-end (website or app) that allows people to interact with the server and database behind the scenes in a simple and manageable way.
+There are many different stacks out there, but they are all just different ways to do the same thing: Create a full stack app which consists of a front-end that allows people to interact with the server and database behind the scenes in a simple and manageable way.
 A stack is simply the different technologies being used to accomplish that goal.

 > "A stack is simply the different technologies being used to accomplish that goal."